Dubai Holding

 Portfolio-Wide Component Library

-Shared component libraries powering multiple retail and destination properties, still in active use by Dubai Holding's teams today.
+Shared libraries powering retail and destination properties, still in active use by Dubai Holding's teams today.

 Zero SEO Regression

-Every migration launched without losing organic search rankings, preserving years of accumulated domain authority.
+Every migration launched without losing organic rankings, preserving years of accumulated domain authority.

 Accessibility as Default

-WCAG AA compliance achieved across retail properties, with accessibility encoded into the component library so future sites inherit it automatically.
+WCAG AA achieved across retail properties, encoded into the library so future sites inherit it automatically.

 Reflection